bentoml/BentoML/docs/source/deployment/kfserving.rst

 KFServing deployment with BentoML
 ---------------------------------

-This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.
-The IrisClassifier has an endpoint, `/predict`, as its entry point for accessing the prediction service.
-The predict endpoint expects `pandas.DataFrame` as input.

-Build the IrisClassifier BentoService from the :doc:`quick start guide <../quickstart>`.
+Run the example project from the :doc:`quick start guide <../quickstart>` to create the BentoML saved bundle for deployment:

 .. code-block:: bash